excircle/go/nonstandard_library/go-yaml/README.md

 ### Utilizing a Go Struct for YAML

-As mentioned in previous chapters, we use Go structs, based on the YAML we wish to work with, to control YAML input and output.
+As mentioned in previous chapters, we use Go structs, defined to match the YAML we wish to work with, to control YAML input and output.

 We will reuse the config and structs from the previous chapter